-Version 2
+Version 3

 This plan is subject to change at any time either as we review measures in place or as guidance changes.
 We have numbered the document for your ease of reference.
-Updates are highlighted.
+New information will be highlighted.

-Thursday 4th June 2020
+Wednesday 17th June 2020